latticexyz/mud/.changeset/brown-panthers-melt.md

 "@latticexyz/gas-report": patch
 ---

-Gas report output is now fully sorted, rather than relying on `forge test` output ordering.
+Gas report output now include contract name as part of the `file` to help with stable ordering when sorting output.